-Your student had the opportunity to indicate a roommate preference on the Housing and Food Services (HFS) Contract until the housing preference modification date.
-After this date, changes to your student's preferences cannot be made, as the Assignment Office will be working on room assignments.
+Your student had the opportunity to indicate housing options and a roommate preference on the Housing and Food Services (HFS) Contract until the housing preference modification date.
+After this date, changes to your student's preferences cannot be made, as the Housing Assignment Office will be working on room assignments.
 Once room assignments are posted, your student may use two options in eLiving to make a room assignment change: